kosukeminoru/Insight/README.md

 # Insight
-A cryptocurrecy MINED by a Ready-Player-One type game
+A cryptocurrecy MINED by a modular game